W Racing Team: 2024–present: Hypercar with BMW

 For the 2025 Hypercar WEC season Team WRT's driver line-up remained largely unchanged.
 The only change was the addition of ex Formula 1 driver Kevin Magnussen, joining Dries Vanthoor and Raffaele Marciello in the #15 car, replacing Marco Wittmann.
 The car showed good pace in the opening rounds of the World Endurance Championship, with a second place finish at Imola less than 10 seconds behind the winning Ferrari.
 Both cars, however, suffered mechanical issues late on at the 2025 24 Hours of Le Mans preventing a good result.
 In the LMGT3 championship WRT scored a few podiums during the season but was unable to challenge for the titles.
 In May 2025 WRT also unveiled their brand new facilities at Bierset, close to the Liège Airport, bringing together their different activities under one building.

+For 2026, the team's Hypercar program with BMW expanded, as Team WRT began fielding BMW's hypercars in the IMSA SportsCar Championship in America, taking over from BMW's previous IMSA partner Rahal Letterman Lanigan Racing.